Regina Ip

 Ip became a controversial figure for her role advocating the passage of the national security legislation to implement Hong Kong Basic Law Article 23, and after this legislation was withdrawn, she became the first principal official to resign from the administration of Chief Executive Tung Chee-hwa.
 She took a sabbatical to study for a master's degree.
 She contested the 2007 Hong Kong Island by-election for the Legislative Council but was defeated by Anson Chan in the two-horse race.
 She ran again in the 2008 Legislative Council election and won, gaining a seat in the Hong Kong Island.
 She was re-elected in the 2012 and 2016 elections.

 Ip is widely known to be keen on the Chief Executive top post.
 She ran in both 2012 and 2017 Chief Executive elections but did not secure a minimum number of 150 nominations from the 1,200-member Election Committee to enter the race on both occasions.
 In 2020, Larry Diamond, her supervisor at Stanford University, publicly criticized Ip's handling of the democracy movement and freedom of the press in Hong Kong.

 Early life

-Ip was born in what was then British Hong Kong in 1950; her father was a Chinese Singaporean trader Lau Fook-seng, and her mother was actress Wa Choi-Fung (華彩鳳), the second wife of her father.
-She attended St. Stephen's Girls' College, after which she read English literature at the University of Hong Kong, graduating with first-class honours; she later obtained a Master of Letters degree from the University of Glasgow, where she studied Elizabethan poet, Sir Philip Sidney.
+Ip was born in what was then British Hong Kong in 1950; her father was Chinese Singaporean trader Lau Fook-seng, and her mother was actress Wa Choi-Fung (華彩鳳), the second wife of her father.
+She attended St. Stephen's Girls' College, after which she read English literature at the University of Hong Kong, graduating with first-class honours; she later obtained a Master of Letters degree from the University of Glasgow, where she studied Elizabethan poet Sir Philip Sidney.

 Government career

-In the 1970s Ip joined the Hong Kong Government as an Administrative Officer.
-In 1986, she, accompanied by her husband, went to Stanford Graduate School of Business to study for an MS in Management under the Sloan Programme.
+In the 1970s, Ip joined the Hong Kong Government as an Administrative Officer.
+In 1986, she, accompanied by her husband, went to the Stanford Graduate School of Business to study for an MS in Management under the Sloan Programme.
 She took various bureaucratic positions before she was appointed Director of Industry Department in September 1995.